Mastering Sales Objections: A Comprehensive Guide for Overcoming 40+ Common Challenges in Sales

 2. “We have no money.”

-Strategy: Acknowledge their current financial constraints and propose a follow-up at a more opportune time.
+Strategy: Acknowledge their current financial constraints and propose a

 Example Rebuttal: “I understand budget constraints can be challenging.
 How about I check in with you in a couple of months?
 By then, your situation might have changed, and we can explore how our product fits into your budget.
 Does that sound reasonable?”